satellite-image-deep-learning/techniques/README.md

    1.75.
 [Estimating coal power plant operation from satellite images with computer vision](https://transitionzero.medium.com/estimating-coal-power-plant-operation-from-satellite-images-with-computer-vision-b966af56919e) -> use Sentinel 2 data to identify if a coal power plant is on or off, with dataset and repo

+   1.76.
+[Building-detection-and-roof-type-recognition](https://github.com/loosgagnet/Building-detection-and-roof-type-recognition) -> A CNN-Based Approach for Automatic Building Detection and Recognition of Roof Types Using a Single Aerial Image

 #
 ### 2. Segmentation